Lease Supplement for Obtaining Conservation Practices to Control Soil and Nutrient Loss

 _____ Fields shall be tilled and planted on the contour where feasible.

-______ A winter cover crop shall be seeded on all agreed on crop acres.
+______ A cover crop shall be seeded on all agreed on crop acres.

-______ Waterways removed by tillage, use of chemicals, or other means shall be replaced at the tenant’s expense.
+______ Grass waterways damaged by tillage, use of herbicides or other means shall be repaired at the tenant’s expense.

 ______ Tenant shall clip waterways as necessary for maintenance of soil conservation practices, unless enrolled in CRP during the nesting season.

-______ Corn and soybean fields shall have sufficient ground cover at planting time to control erosion within soil loss limits set under the conservation plan.
+______ Corn and soybean fields shall have sufficient residue cover at planting time to control erosion within soil loss limits set under the conservation plan.

-______ No fall tillage shall occur on soybean ground.
+______ No fall tillage shall occur on acres coming out of soybean production.

-______ Crop rotation shall be followed as selected by the landowner on designated field(s).
+______ Cropping plans shall be followed as agreed on by the landowner and tenant.

 ______ Strip cropping shall be maintained on fields as designated by the landowner.

-______ Erosion shall be controlled in farm pond watersheds.
+______ Erosion shall be controlled around ponds and creeks.

-Terraces, farm ponds, windbreaks, water control structures, reforestation, waterways, diversion ditches, pasture improvement, buffer zones, and other practices requiring long-range investments may require special agreements between landowners and tenants for installation, maintenance, and sharing of cost and benefit.
-If the tenant contributes to permanent practices, a value or cost should be determined and depreciation rate and recovery of remaining value determined (see the following table).
-Any cost share funds received by the tenant should be deducted first.
+Terraces, farm ponds, windbreaks, water control structures, reforestation, grass waterways, diversion ditches, pasture improvement, buffer zones, and other practices requiring long-range investments may require special agreements between landowners and tenants for installation, maintenance, and sharing of cost and benefit.
+A tenant is more likely to follow sounds environmental practices if the additional costs are shared, or if he/she is assured of repayment for the undepreciated value of the initial investment should the lease agreement end.

 Iowa Nutrient Reduction Strategy